venkatnaveenb/venkatnaveenb/README.md

 - 👀 I’m interested in ...Programming, networking, Linux, Cloud
 - 🌱 I’m currently learning ...
 Cloud
 - 💞️ I’m looking to collaborate on ...
 Azure, shell, Python, Powershell,
-- 📫 How to reach me ...in any social site reach me at @venkatnaveenb
+- 📫 How to reach me ...  @venkatnaveenb

 <!---
 venkatnaveenb/venkatnaveenb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.